 You can check the list of trusted root certificates on Windows by running the certificate manager by pressing the windows button + R and typing certmgr.msc.
 You can then find machine trusted certificates in the Trusted Root Certification Authorities section.
 This list is used by Windows, IE, and Chrome.
 Firefox, on the other hand, manages its own list.

 By exchanging certificate, client and server know that they are talking to the right party and can begin encrypted message transfer.

-That wraps up entire HTTP series.
-I hope you got something useful out of it and understood some concepts you didn’t or couldn’t before.
+That wraps up the entire HTTP series.
+We hope you got something useful out of it and understood some concepts you didn’t or couldn’t before.

-I know I had fun writing it and learned a bunch of new things in the process.
+We know we had fun writing it and learned a bunch of new things in the process.
 Hopefully, it was as much fun reading (or at least close). 🙂